-One year after the first edition of MENART FAIR in Paris – that took place in May 2021 and was a great success – Laure d’Hauteville and Paul de Rosen expand their show to Brussels.
+After two editions in Paris in 2021 and 2022 that were a great success, Laure d’Hauteville and Paul de Rosen expand their show to Brussels.
 Laure d’Hauteville also created the renowned Beirut Art Fair in Lebanon, which was successfully held for 10 years but had to be put on hold due to the geopolitical context.
 As for BEIRUT ART FAIR and MENART FAIR, it is Joanna Chevalier who has been chosen by the team the be the artistic director of the Belgium edition.
 MENART FAIR is the first international modern and contemporary art fair dedicated to artists from the Middle East and North Africa.
 For this first edition, some twenty leading international galleries are gathered during four days in Cornette de Saint Cyr auction house in Brussels.
 Visitors will discover some cutting-edge artworks from artists coming from Morocco, Algeria, Tunisia, Egypt, Syria, Lebanon, Palestine, Israel, Jordan, Iraq, Iran, Saudi Arabia, Qatar, the United Arab Emirates and Yemen.
 MENART FAIR surely is a great opportunity for European collectors and art enthusiasts to discover and get to know the rich artistic scene of these regions.

 Laure d’Hauteville shares her views!